Coleus

 How to Pinch

-With clean fingernails or sharp scissors, snap or cut the top of each stem just above a pair of healthy leaves.
-Take roughly the top one to two inches, including any tiny developing leaves.
-The cut should be made just above a leaf node so new branching starts there.
+With clean fingernails or sharp scissors, snap the top of each stem just above a pair of healthy leaves.
+Take about 1-2 inches, including any tiny developing leaves.
+Each pinch causes the stem to split into two new branches.
+Repeat every 1-2 weeks during the growing season.

 Removing Flower Spikes

-π± How to Propagate Coleus
+How to Propagate Coleus

-Water Propagation (Easiest)
+Water Propagation

-- Change the water every 3-4 days to keep it fresh.
+- Set in bright indirect light.
+Change the water every 3-4 days.

 Soil Propagation